 National Health Service Corps/Federal Loan Forgiveness

-For current students and alumni considering student debt relief options, the Adler School of Professional Psychology strongly encourages participation in the National Health Service Corps (NHSC).
+For current students and alumni considering student debt relief options, Adler University strongly encourages participation in the National Health Service Corps (NHSC).
 This US Department of Health and Human Services program was formed to ensure an adequate supply of health professionals to provide primary health services to populations located in designated health professional shortage areas.
 As an incentive for medical professionals to participate in this program, the NHSC will repay up to $50,000 of federal student loans for participants that commit to a two-year contract.